 Special Education Needs are catered for well in our School – Ofsted

 At St Dunstan’s, we aim to ensure that all students get the support they need to make good progress.

-The SEN team is led by the SENCo, Mr S Bardzil.
+The SEN team is led by the SENCo, Mrs B Rowlinson-Baker.
 The team consists of two Learning Mentors and a small team of Teaching Assistants (TAs) led by two Higher Level Teaching Assistants (HLTAs).
 Student needs are assessed and support is provided as required, both in and out of lessons.
 (See SEN Policy below for more details on assessments and intervention).

 Student support is a particular strength of our school.
 We are fully inclusive and ensure that all students receive the care, guidance and support needed to fulfil their academic potential.
 We encourage a close working relationship with local primary schools, with parents and carers, a wide range of external professionals and with the students themselves to ensure that individual needs are identified and supported in the best way possible.
 We place great emphasis on transition into the school and supporting students when they leave to go on to work or college.